PKU-Alignment/Safe-Policy-Optimization/docs/source/usage/eval.rst

 Training Curve Plotter
 ----------------------

-Training curves reveal the episodic reward and cost overtime, which is usefull to evaluate the performance of the algorithms.
+Training curves reveal the episodic reward and cost overtime, which is useful to evaluate the performance of the algorithms.

 suppose you have ran the training script in `algorithms training <./train.html>`_ and saved the training log in `safepo/runs/ppo_lag_exp`, then you can plot the training curve by running: